BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 Ladders can be pushed down as described on page 122 of the main rules manual.
 Models that were on a ladder that is pushed down will suffer falling damage as normal.

-**PARTICIPANTS**

-**GOOD**

-**Defenders of the Hornburg:** Théoden, King of Rohan with heavy armor and shield; Gamling, Captain of Rohan; 25 Warriors of Rohan: 8 with shield, 8 with throwing spears and shield, 8 with bow, 1 with banner.

-**Defenders of the Deeping Wall:** Aragorn (Strider) with armor; Legolas Greenleaf with armor; Gimli, son of Glóin; Haldir with heavy armor and Elf bow; Haleth, son of Háma; Aldor; 25 Warriors of Rohan: 8 with shield, 8 with throwing spears & shield, 8 with bow, 1 with banner; 25 Galadhrim Warriors: 8 with spear & shield, 8 with Elf bow, 8 with no additional equipment, 1 with banner.

-**Relief Force:** Éomer, Marshall of the Riddermark with horse; Erkenbrand, Captain of Rohan with horse; Gandalf the White with Shadowfax; 24 Riders of Rohan: 8 with throwing spears, 16 with no additional equipment.

-**EVIL**

-**Legions of Isengard:** 5 Uruk-hai Captains with shield; Uruk-hai Siege Ballista; 5 Uruk-hai Demolition Teams; 85 Uruk-hai Warriors: 35 with shield, 35 with pike, 12 with crossbow, 3 with banner; 16 Uruk-hai Berserkers.

 ![](../media/scenarios/war_in_rohan/the_battle_of_helm's_deep.jpg)

 ---

 ## THE DEFENCE OF EDORAS

+**PARTICIPANTS**

+**Good:** Elfhelm, Captain of Rohan; 2 Captains of Rohan with shield; 37 Warriors of Rohan: 12 with shield, 12 with throwing spear & shield, 12 with bow, 1 with banner.

+**Evil:** Gorûlf Ironskin; Frída Tallspear; The Wild Man Oathmaker; 12 Dunlending Warriors: 4 with shield, 4 with two-handed axe, 4 with bow; 12 Wild Men of Dunland; 12 Warg Riders: 4 with shield, 4 with throwing spear, 4 with bow.

 **LAYOUT**